BlinkDL/RWKV-LM/README.md

 the time_shifted channels can focus on (2). so we have good propagation of info. it's like some kind of residual connection.

-you can use time_shift in usual QKV self-attention too. when i studied the weights, i found V really likes the time_shifted channel. less so for Q. makes sense if you think abt it.
+you can use time_shift in usual QKV self-attention too. when i studied the weights, i found V really likes the time_shifted channels. less so for Q. makes sense if you think abt it.

 ***